AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Elasticsearch Status](../../assets/tools/elasticsearch-status-by-node.jpg)

-This frame shows the [!UICONTROL Elasticsearch] cluster status by Color, by node.
-This will help indicate which node in the [!UICONTROL Elasticsearch] cluster is returning what status during the selected time frame.
+This frame shows the [!DNL Elasticsearch] cluster status by color, by node.
+This will help indicate which node in the [!DNL Elasticsearch] cluster is returning what status during the selected timeframe.

 ## [!UICONTROL Elasticsearch index information]: